bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="4.01 Code With Me: Randomizing Your Images Using Arrays." />
 </p>

-Hi everyone, let\'s do a couple Code With Me's in a row just so you can start using your JavaScript to do things that are a little bit more practical.
-I know that earlier I did a demo with you where we used arrays and we kind of picked out one or two elements from the arrays, but it wasn\'t really anything that had to do with web design so much.
+Hi everyone, let&apos;s do a couple Code With Me's in a row just so you can start using your JavaScript to do things that are a little bit more practical.
+I know that earlier I did a demo with you where we used arrays and we kind of picked out one or two elements from the arrays, but it wasn&apos;t really anything that had to do with web design so much.
-So, in this example, what I\'m going to show you how to do is how to randomize your pictures using JavaScript, so let\'s take a look.
+So, in this example, what I&apos;m going to show you how to do is how to randomize your pictures using JavaScript, so let&apos;s take a look.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 213-216. four images for array (131) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->